-Internally, the property was found to be in a reasonable state of repair.
-Some of the windows serving the property are of an age and type where ongoing maintenance will be required for them to remain fully functional.
+Internally, the property was found to be in a fairly basic state of repair.
+However, it is anticipated that an incoming purchaser may wish to make select changes to suit their own individual taste.
+The windows serving the property are of an age and type where ongoing reactive maintenance will be required for them to remain fully functional.